A Novel Expedition

 should be understood as such; that is, as a creative work and/or "dad-humor."

 We value your privacy.
 NL will not sell or share any of your information without your consent.
 But privacy?
 We're not exactly IT wizards here.
-(To be fair, though: you think Highlights Magazine is safe from the Russian Hacking Machine?)
+Enter at your own risk.

 You may use this Site only for personal, non-commercial use.
-You must not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, sell, dance naked to, or make other use of any of the materials contained or displayed on this site without express written consent from Kirk Lee Davis or one of his children.
+You must not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, sell, squish, or make other use of any of the materials contained or displayed on this site without express written consent from the NL Editorial Staff.

-Further, given that humor is, by its nature, the exploration of boundaries, including those of appropriateness and/or moral acceptability, I mean, shit, man, what gives?
+Further, given that humor is, by its nature, the exploration of boundaries, including those of appropriateness and/or moral acceptability, then, shit, man, what gives?

 REQUESTUS "PRO BONO"